Get in Touch

 • Debian package file naming conventions

-• The dpkg command
+• Using the dpkg command

-• The dpkg-statoverride command
+• Using the dpkg-statoverride command

-• The dpkg-divert command
+• Using the dpkg-divert command

-• Resolving incompatibility with old user configurations
+• Addressing incompatibility with old user configurations

-• Handling overlapping files in different packages
+• Handling different packages with overlapping files

-• Fixing broken package scripts
+• Repairing broken package scripts

 • Recovering package selection data

-Tips for package management
+Tips for Package Management

 • Selecting Debian packages